 Over a course of more than a decade in which I have been reviewing games, music, books and films, I have taken surprisingly little advice from reviewers more experienced than I. Similarly, I never wrote for a website or magazine that imposed strict standards upon the work of its editors.
 This allowed me to develop my own style without being bound to the conventions that are considered sacred in the ever conventionalised reviewing ‘business’ by magazines and websites alike.
-As a result, my reviews tend to be much more elaborate and profound (or overdrawn and pretentious, as some would say) than the generally concise and to-the-point reviews that are commonly found online.
+As a result, my reviews tend to be much more elaborate and profound (or overdrawn and pretentious, as some would say) than the concise and to-the-point reviews that are commonly found online.

 Still, I was ever so curious what other reviewers had to say on the standards of their trade.
 How did they picture the ideal review?
 Did they abide to conventional structures, or did they choose a more free form of critiquing works of entertainment and art?
 Yearning for answers, I searched the internet for tips on writing reviews, as well as general thoughts on what constitutes a good review.
 The result was rather disappointing.
-From what I read, plenty of reviewers out there still hold to what I like to call high school writing standards: conventions designed to help inexperienced writers avoid the biggest pitfalls.
+From what I read, plenty of reviewers out there still cling to what I like to call high school writing standards: conventions designed to help inexperienced writers avoid the biggest pitfalls.
 In doing so, young writers are taught to avoid risks; risks that, when taken with a sense of tact, may actually allow more skilled writers to excel.
 In order to aid those who strive for more than mere competence, I decided to compile a list of (review) writing tips that you can safely ignore from here on.

 1. Keep things simple